michaelpetersubc/mapinator/workathon/README.md

 2. Type in `python button_0.py`, then hit enter.
 *Note that you will be prompted to install the Requests library if it is not already on your computer.
 To install, type in `pip install requests`, then hit enter.
 3. A new window will appear with a button that says "Add slice".
 Click this button.
-4. In the Terminal window, you will be prompted to enter your username from the support.econjobmarket.org site.
+4. In the Terminal window, you will be prompted to enter the username for your account on support.econjobmarket.org.
 Type it in, then hit enter.
-5. You will then be prompted to enter your password.
+5. You will then be prompted to enter the password for your account at support.econjobmarket.org.
 Type it in, then hit enter.
 6. Three tabs with candidate pages on the EJM support site will launch in your web browser, along with three web search tabs for the candidates' CVs.

+Once logged in, the script will create a file called "user.dat", which will be saved on your computer.
+This file stores your login credentials, as well as the latest access token.
+If you delete this file, you will be prompted to log in again once your access token expires.

 ## Making Modifications
 Open the file `button_0.py` in your preferred editor.